Energy and Natural Resources

 Provide for a reliable, modern electric grid that ensures manufacturers can access reliable, affordable energy when they need it, even as policies and markets change.

-Support domestic critical mineral extraction, processing and global supply chain diversification that advances opportunities for new nearshore and onshore operations.
+Support domestic critical mineral extraction, processing and global supply chain diversification that advance opportunities for new nearshore and onshore operations.

 Expand the useful lifecycle of critical mineral components with federal programs and funds that bring the best technologies to the market and facilitate sustainable processing and recycling methods.